Wowholic/CORE/readme.txt

 * Add custom format options to TinyMCE *(only if Classic Editor is active)*
 * Allow removing unnecessary buttons from TinyMCE *(only if Classic Editor is active)*
 * Enable Theme Options *(only if ACF is active)*
+* Add label next to Flexible Content Layout name *(only if ACF is active)*
 * Allow shortcodes in excerpts, textareas and text fields *(only if ACF is active)*
+* Enable pretty Search URL
 * Enable `[email]` shortcode for antispam
 * Change WordPress' upload size limit